hirotaka-i/phenoGWAS/README.md

 2. coxhm: Cox hazard model for a binomial outcome for those who didn't have the symptom at the baseline
 3. lnmxi: Linear mixed effect modeling of snp on intercept for the (continous) outcome
 4. lnmxs: Linear mixed effect modeling of snp on slope (time-dependent-change) of the outcome

-In total, 52 models were analyzed for each variants.

 ## Visualized the strength of the associations